Join our team

 Who this role is NOT for

 We are committed to equity, kindness and deep listening.
-This role will not suit someone who:

 * Is authoritarian, passive-aggressive, or unable to adapt to learner-led education